-\textit{2) Heisenberg uncertainty principle}.
-We test if the QNODE is capable of learning the Heisenberg uncertainty principle (HUP).
+Next, we test if the QNODE is capable of learning the Heisenberg uncertainty principle.
 For this purpose, we generate $50$ trajectories from the QNODE exactly as before and compute the variance in $\hat{\sigma}_x$ and $\hat{\sigma}_z$ denoted as $\text{var}(x)$ and $\text{var}(z)$ from 0 to 6 \textbf{as}.
 We plot the variances over time in \figref{fig:gen_hup}(b) and (c) for the closed and open quantum system respectively, with the same coloring as before (green for training and blue for extrapolation).
-We see that over time, including during which the model is extrapolating, the variances are almost entirely bounded by the plane $\text{var}(z)+\text{var}(x)=1$ signaling the model does learn to produce dynamics that satisfies the uncertainty principle.
+We see that over time, including during which the model is extrapolating, the variances are almost entirely bounded by the plane $\text{var}(z)+\text{var}(x)=1$ signaling the model does learn to produce dynamics that satisfy the uncertainty principle.